Service-Direct/php-partners-sdk/README.md

 * Error code: `1004`
   * The provided "service_category_id" is not a valid id or is currently not available.
 You can see available service categories in the API route: https://api.servicedirect.com/resources/service_categories
+* Error code: `1005`
+  * No buyer found for the provided zip code and service category